DevMountain/jQuery2/README.md

 #Step 2
 ###Time For jQuery

-Now that we have our environment set up and our markup written, it's time to get use some jQuery.
+Now that we have our environment set up and our markup written, it's time to write some jQuery.

 The first thing we want to do is go into our app.js file and create our document ready function: